 In 1869, two brothers from Bordeaux, Ernest and Maurice Lasserre, decided to create their own brand of rum, MOKO.
 The brothers looked for quality and tradition when selecting rums imported from Martinique and Jamaica for MOKO.
 They perfected the techniques of distillation and ageing to produce a superior, more satisfying rum drinking experience.
 MOKO RUM quickly enjoyed great success, collecting numerous awards and medals.
 However, in the 1960s production and distribution ceased.

-In 2017 connoisseurs of great Rum can rejoice in the rebirth of MOKO RUM.
-Philippe Peyrat and his children, Clémence and Edouard—the direct descendants of Ernest Lasserre—are using their long experience in wines and spirits to resurrect MOKO, updating the methods used by their forebears in the creation of great Rum.
+In 2017, connoisseurs of great rum rejoiced in the rebirth of MOKO RUM by Philippe Peyrat and his children, Clémence and Edouard – direct descendants of Ernest Lasserre.
+The family are using their extensive experience in wines and spirits to resurrect MOKO, updating the methods used by their forebears to further elevate the brand.

-Several seconds of aeration reveal hints of dried coconut heightened by a touch of spiciness.
-In the mouth, a bewitching roundness offers exceptional satisfaction to delight connoisseurs of quality Rum.
+• Several seconds of aeration reveal hints of dried coconut heightened by a touch of spiciness

 • In the mouth, a bewitching roundness offers exceptional satisfaction to delight connoisseurs of quality rum

 Combine 30ml of Moko 15 Year Old Rum, 30ml of white rum, 10ml of orange liqueur, 15ml of barley cordial, 15ml of lime and ice.
 Strain into a highball glass with additional ice and garnish with orange and mint sprigs!
 Visit “Recipes” for more inspiration.